briandrum/codes.forchagrin.com/_chapters/chapter-763-customer-service-standards-for-cable-television-systems.md

     3. _(3)_ **Refunds.** Refund checks will be issued promptly, but no later than either:

-        1. _(A)_ The customer’s next billing cycle following resolution of the request or 30 days, whichever is earlier, or
+        1. _(A)_ The customer's next billing cycle following resolution of the request or 30 days, whichever is earlier, or

         2. _(B)_ The return of the equipment supplied by the cable operator if service is terminated.

-    4. _(4)_ **Credits.** Credits for service will be issued no later than the customer’s next billing cycle following the determination that a credit is warranted.
+    4. _(4)_ **Credits.** Credits for service will be issued no later than the customer's next billing cycle following the determination that a credit is warranted.

 7. _(g)_ **Complaint Procedures.**